Satellites reception

 Downconverter and demodulator

 You only need to equip your VHF receiver with a 1690/137 MHz downconverter like the TV970 displayed below offering a 30 kHz bandwidth..
 This converter must be placed directly below the dish (if the dish is wide enough it can be placed in the feedhorn too) because at so high frequencies signal losses are significant.
 Your installation must be completed with an Analog-to-Digital (A/D) converter to demodulate signals that you will connect to the serial port of your computer.
-Today this A/D adapter is replaced by the sound card that equips any computer (same principle as for SSTV) or you can build or buy an external device like MFJ-1213 adapter or the ones sold by Bonito Communication Technologies.

 Above, a basic satellite reception system sold by Comelec : this solution listed at 450 € includes an analog weather receiver, a 1690-137 MHz downconverter and a grid dish offering a 24 dBi gain.
 Of course there are configurations ten times more expensive depending on performances of your receiver and antenna systems.
 Below, if you are only interested in receiving weather messages, here is a dump extracted from "ProMeteo" sold by Bonito Communication Technologies with his interface "BoardTerminal '98".
 This tool allows you to select radio frequencies of weather centers transmitting messages like SYNOP, telex and other faxes and to display datas in a readable format on your PC.